 Rodents can carry a wide variety of diseases transmissible to humans.
-Learn how to get rid of mice in your house naturally.
+Here’s how to control mice naturally without using toxic baits.

 Description: Mice are important rodent pests that often enter homes and warehouses for food and shelter.
 These rodents eat any kind of food meant for humans, pets, livestock or other animals.
 They also contaminate 10 times as much food as they eat with urine, droppings and hair.

 A very real problem with the infestation of mice is the Hantavirus which has been a threat in the arid southwestern part of the country.
 Another major concern is salmonellosis which is transmitted by mice and is a concern in food storage and preparation areas.

 Mice are brown to gray in color with the tail as long as the body.
 Adults weigh about 1/2 ounce.
 Their droppings are 1/8 inch long and rod-shaped.
 These rodents have a very prolific reproductive system breeding year round and having as many as eight litters annually.
 Females can start having their litters at the age of one and a half to two months.
 Life expectancy for a wild mouse is no more than one year.